 Lack of impact on viral reservoir with α4β7 monoclonal antibody vedolizumab: macaque results not matched in humans

-In 2016, impressive results generated headline news in Science after vedolizumab in a monkey study generated SIV remission without ART in approximately half the animals.
+In 2016, impressive results generated headline news in Science after a macaque study using vedolizumab resulted in SIV remission in approximately half the animals after ART was stopped.

-Unfortunately, an extension to this study trying to duplicate the first results (using12 active and 10 controls) was presented at AIDS 2018, but found no differences in the active vs control groups.
+An extension to this study was presented at AIDS 2018 that hoped to duplicate the results (using12 active and 10 controls).
+Unfortunately, they found no differences in responses in the active vs control groups.

 Also unfortunately, the first results using vedolizumab (already FDA-approved as a treatment for Crohn’s disease) in a human study also failed to see any effect.